elucian/bee/syntax/structure.md

 * Usually modules are declaring data types, rules and rules.
 * Rogue statements can be used for module initialization.
-* A module is executed when is imported using _wee_ statement.
+* A module is executed when is imported using _import_ statement.

 ## Data types